WomenInDataScience-Seattle/Data-Science-Study-Group/ML/Notes/week1.md

   - Simultaneously update thetas
   - Batch gradient descent.
 "Batch" means each step of GD uses all training samples.
   - Convex function, i.e., bowl shape function, only has global minimun (no local minima), which is the cost function used in the **linear regression**.
+  - Automatic convergence test: declare convergence if J(theta) decreases than a cutoff in one iteration.
+  - Plot J(theta) vs. N. of iteration and define where it converges.
+  - When GD does not working properly, try a smaller alpha to debug.

+## Multivariate regression

+  - GD of multivariate regression
+  - Polynomial regression
+    - In quadratic and cubic fit, the feature scaling can be really important.
+  - Calculate the parameters: partial derivatives.

 Reference:
   - https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html